BradHutchings/Mmojo-Server-v2/instructions/404-Mistral-AI-Ministral.md

 ### About this Section
 Let's download and convert Mistral AI's Ministral models from Hugging Face.

-We will be using this script to clone each repo, convert the model, copy the model your `$MODELS_DIR` directory, and update the model map at `$MODELS_MAP`.
+We will be using this script to clone each repo, convert the model, copy the model your `$LOCAL_MODELS_DIR` directory, and update the model map at `$MODELS_MAP`.
 - View the script: <a href="../scripts/400-Convert-HF-to-gguf-Model.sh" target="_blank">400-Convert-HF-to-gguf-Model.sh</a>.
   - *On Github, you may need to right-click and choose "Open link in new tab" to open the "View script" links in a new tab.*
     <br/>